Transforming Jealousy: A Lesson from Yusuf's [as] Story

 From Receiving Nur lecture by Yamina Bouguenaya & edited by Isra Yazicioglu

 Jealousy says: here is a quality I appreciate, and I lack it in me, and I want it.
 When we are jealous of someone, we are responding to a genuine wish in our hearts.
-In the case of Joseph’s brothers it is the love of their father.
+In the case of Yusuf’s [as] brothers it is the love of their father.
 Appreciating being loved and wanting to have that for yourself is perfectly fine and actually great!
 If we could not appreciate beauty that reflects on others and want to reflect it as well, then we would not be able to be on any spiritual journey of appreciating the One.
 So jealousy is essentially a genuine messenger.
 Yet, we can choose how to respond to it.
-It is in that next step that we find ourselves in a crossroads.
+It is in that next step that we find ourselves at a crossroads.

 When we see the world from this paradigm of scarcity, we want the other person to lose what we do not have, even if it is clear that when she loses it we will not get it still.
 For, we think that at least we will not have a reminder of what we lack.